dongq845/ba-worldcup/README.md

 │       ├── AboutPage.jsx   # The component for the static '/about' page.
 │       ├── main.jsx        # The entry point of the React application.
 │       ├── NotFoundPage.jsx # The component for the 404 Not Found page.
+│       ├── ScrollToTop.jsx # A component that scrolls the window to the top on route changes.
 │       └── style.css       # Global CSS styles for the application.
 │
 └── server/                 # Contains the entire backend Node.js/Express application.